vsouza/awesome-ios/README.md

  * [Akaibu-NSUserDefaults](https://github.com/roytang121/Akaibu-NSUserDefaults) - a Swifty Key-value store for archiving NSObject in only one line of code.
 Class properties are automatically mapped and archived under the hood.
  * [FCModel](https://github.com/marcoarment/FCModel) - An alternative to Core Data for people who like having direct SQL access.
  * [Zephyr](https://github.com/ArtSabintsev/Zephyr) - Effortlessly sync NSUserDefaults over iCloud :large_orange_diamond:
+ * [Prephirences](https://github.com/phimage/Prephirences) - Prephirences is a Swift library that provides useful protocols and convenience methods to manage application preferences, configurations and app-state. :large_orange_diamond:

 ### Encryption
 * [AESCrypt-ObjC](https://github.com/Gurpartap/AESCrypt-ObjC) - A simple and opinionated AES encrypt / decrypt Objective-C class that just works.